1backend/1backend/docs/services.md

 (What is that token thingie?
 Read more [here](tokens.md))

-Currently both the input and the output is expected to be JSON on 1Backend.
+Currently, both the input and the output are expected to be JSON on 1Backend.
 This is not enforced in any way, but the generated clients expect it.
 So we advise you to make your services follow this schema:

 #### Inputs

-To pass in inputs to services that expect them, just do what you usually do with json speaking services:
+To pass in inputs to services that expect them, just do what you usually do with JSON-speaking services:

-* Send form parameters to `GET` and `DELETE` requests (ie. no JSON here).
+* Send form parameters to `GET` and `DELETE` requests (i.e. no JSON here).
-* Send a marshalled json body to `POST` and `PUT` requests.
+* Send a marshalled JSON body to `POST` and `PUT` requests.

 #### Output